SilkRose/Pony/archive/blogs/census-consensus.md

 For anypony who wants to browse the code, it is now public.
 It's all open source and you can find it [here](https://github.com/SilkRose/Census-Consensus).

+Thank you to [Math Spook](https://www.fimfiction.net/user/612387/Math+Spook) and [Hipponous](https://www.fimfiction.net/user/875988/Hipponous) for proofreading this blog.

 ## Collaborators

 Before I continue, I'd like to thank everypony below who helped with this project throughout its development: